jenn-williams/BellaNove/README.md

 ### Cloudflare
 - We set up a cloudflare account to improve website performance and security.
+- Later, we decided it was not worth the $20/month for the website at the moment, so we cancelled the account.
+See this link for the steps to cancel: [Cancel Cloudflare](https://support.cloudflare.com/hc/en-us/articles/200167776-How-do-I-cancel-or-downgrade-my-Cloudflare-account-)

 ### Site Optimization
 - Image re-sizing was successful for our images, but there are still some large images coming from plugins